Young local actress lands a role in 'Hidden Figures'

-The movie tells the true story of several African American women to help NASA launch the first astronaut into space.
+The movie tells the true story of several African American women who helped NASA launch the first astronaut into space.

 11-year-old Kamryn Johnson plays Oscar-nominated actress Octavia Spencer's daughter.

 "Well, I started acting when I was four years old doing H-E-B commercials.
-Then I started putting myself in auditions, getting call backs, and just going from there," said Johnson.
+Then I started putting myself in auditions, getting call backs, and just going from there," Kamryn said.

 "When I'm going to the audition or call back or on set, I practice my lines and get ready for what I'm about to do.
 When I go back, I start focusing on my school work.
-My teachers and school are pretty supportive about it," explained Johnson.
+My teachers and school are pretty supportive about it," the young actress said.

 (© 2017 KHOU)